NEAR-Balkans/h00kd-docs/docs/user-guide/how-to-create-event.md

 Creating an event is the first step required toward having h00ks (collectibles) ready for claiming.

+### Step 1: Connect wallet

+Connect your near using the connect button at the top right corner, in case you don’t already have a NEAR Wallet follow this [guide](https://wiki.near.org/getting-started/creating-a-near-wallet) to learn how to create one.

-### Step 1
+### Step 2: Navigate to page

 To begin, navigate to [events creation](https://app.h00kd.com/admin/create).
 This page contains the form used to create events
 ![event creation page screenshot](../../static/img/user-guide/events-creation.png)

-### Step 2

-Connect your near using the connect button at the top right corner, in case you don’t already have a NEAR Wallet follow this [guide](https://wiki.near.org/getting-started/creating-a-near-wallet) to learn how to create one.

-### Step 3
+### Step 3: Fill the form

 Once connected to hookd platform with your NEAR wallet, next step is to fill the form fields with appropriate details